Amalekh-Biju/anwar/README.md

 ### Content Sections

-- **TejusGallery.vue**: Hero image carousel with automatic slideshow and navigation controls
+- **AnwarGallery.vue**: Hero image carousel with automatic slideshow and navigation controls
 - **ThejusContent.astro**: About us section describing the homestay's location and charm
 - **StaysContent.astro**: Room showcase with detailed information and booking functionality
 - **Amenites.astro**: Grid display of all available amenities with icons